IshKevin/alx-system_engineering-devops/0x02-shell_redirections/README.md

 $ 4-lastlines for display last line of file
 $ 5-firstlines for moving to first line
 $ 6-third_line for moving to thirdline
 $ 7-file contain script that creat file
+$ 8-cwd_state contain script to write in file